sassoftware/viya4-monitoring-kubernetes/monitoring/samples/azure/deployment/README.md

 # Deployment on Azure

 This sample contains values appropriate for deployment on Microsoft Azure.
-The sample assumes NGINX ingress, but can be modified for other solutions.
+The sample assumes that NGINX ingress is used, but it can be modified for other solutions.

 ## Instructions